qelectrotech/qelectrotech-doc/source/users/interface/panels/undo_panel.rst

     saving `project`_ or any irreversible action like `delete folio`_.
 Once the `project`_ is saved or an irreversible action is made, the history is cleared.

-Using the undo panel is interested for:
+Using the undo panel allow you to:

-    * Coming back some steps with a click.
+* Come back to previous steps with a click.
-    * Recovering an object which was deleted some steps before.
-The object can be recovered coming back one step before the elimination, `copying the object`_, coming back to the last history status and `pasting the object`_.
+* Recovering an object which was deleted before.
+The object can be recovered going one step back before the deletion, `copying the object`_  and `pasting the object`_ when on the latest version.
-    * Checking the status from the `project`_ some steps before.
+* Checking the `project`_ status between versions.
 * Etc.

 .. _project: ../../project/index.html
 .. _delete folio: ../../folio/delete_folio.html